JAQuent/bluetooth-heartrate-monitor/README.md

 python3 analyse_workout.py -p data/heartrate_data_alex_20241109_190243.csv
 ```

 This creates such a plot and saves it in the `workout_plots` folder.
+If the workout was recorded with a target heart rate, a red dashed line will automatically appear on the analysis plot showing the target zone.

 ![Example of analysed workout](example_images/2.png)